At the end, all we had was hope,

 next to gutter—finally it gave out with a puff.

-The sandstorm then fell upon us like a ravening wolf,
+The sandstorm then fell on us like a ravening wolf,

 tearing out what little heart we had left.